JLisaW/tic-tic-toe/README.md

 CODING APPROACH

 I began by coding the game logic which required several iterations.
 I then worked through CSS, Bootstrap, and HTML to layout the design.
-I then put in user facing messages to inform the user about the status of authentication
+I then added user facing messages to inform the user about the status of authentication.

 CHALLENGES

 My first attempt at the logic for determing a winner was not successful, so I started over with a different approach.
+I worked through each challenge, taking small steps, until I reached the point where the game logic was working as expected.
+A lot of the logic requires the use of click handlers to listen for user interactions with buttons and game play on the Tic Tac Toe board.

+I learned a valuable lesson about 'circular references' which are caused by having two files that 'require' each other.
+That issue caused a bit of rework for me, but it now makes sense.

 NEXT STEPS